-Like SCML 2019 and SCML 2020, SCML 2021 will run on top of NegMAS [5], which is a Python framework for developing autonomous negotiation agents embedded in simulation environments.
+SCML runs on top of NegMAS [5], which is a Python framework for developing autonomous negotiation agents embedded in simulation environments.

 7.1 Negotiators

 A negotiator is an entity that conducts negotiations on behalf of an agent.
 All negotiators must implement the following interface: